fabric-gateway-java/git-cheatsheet/ca-ci.md

 #### How to reach out to CI team?

-Post your questions or feedback in #ci-pipeline or #fabric-ci Rocket Chat channels.
+Post your questions or feedback in https://chat.hyperledger.org/channel/ci-pipeline or https://chat.hyperledger.org/channel/fabric-ci Rocket Chat channels.